ncbi/vadr/documentation/build.md

 This file specifies that the additional `<key>:<value>` pair of `xmaxins_exc:"297:36"` be added to the CDS feature with coordinates `5085..6692:+`.
-(The VADR coordinate string format is described [here](formats.md#coords-format).
+(The VADR coordinate string format is described [here](formats.md#coords-format)).
 The `NC_039475.addminfo` file is similar except with the value `"295:36"`.
-These two additions allow the corresponding CDS features to have an exception to the default maximum allowed insert length, setting it as 36 after position 297 in `NC_029646` and after position 295 in `NC_039475`.
+These two additions allow the corresponding CDS features to have an exception to the default maximum allowed insert length by `v-annotate.pl` without causing an *insertnp* alert, setting it as 36 after position 297 in `NC_029646` and after position 295 in `NC_039475`.
 This change to the default was allowed after GenBank indexers observed a common biologically valid insertion at these positions of length 36 nucleotides (nt), which exceeds the default maximum of 27 nt.

 ### Building the VADR 1.0 library Dengue virus models <a name="1.0library-dengue"></a>